Emergency services tackling Te Aro, Wellington house fire

 There's about six fire appliances at the scene battling the blaze.

-The fire has consumed the entire house and a crowd of people have gathered at a cordon to watch the blaze, with some onlookers taking photos and video of the inferno.
+The fire has consumed the entire house and a crowd of people have gathered at a cordon to watch the blaze, with some onlookers taking photos and video of the inferno at the three-storey building.

 Police arrived at the scene around 6.20pm and the spokeswoman understood they were there to provide traffic control assistance.